Full House season 1: Reception

-The season received generally negative reviews from critics.
-On Metacritic, it holds a score of 31 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.
+The season received generally mixed-to-negative reviews from critics.
+On review aggregator Rotten Tomatoes, the season has an approval rating of 40% based on 5 critical reviews.
+On Metacritic, which uses a weighted average, the season holds a score of 31 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.
 ABC almost cancelled the series after the season concluded.